Page last updated: 30 May 2025

 What are the main reasons people visit Sri Lanka?

-- The MICE segment, comprising 81,796 visits, shows Sri Lanka’s growing reputation as a destination for corporate events and business gatherings.
+- The MICE (Meetings, Incentives, Conferences, and Exhibitions) sector contributed 54,831 visits, highlighting Sri Lanka’s growing attractiveness as a destination for corporate events and professional gatherings.

 Which attractions are the most visited in Sri Lanka?